Lighting and energy use

 It is important to bear in mind the progressive dimming of some bulbs (‘lumen depreciation’).
 The colour may change too – so even if you keep spares from the same batch, they may not match if replacing any fitting that fails early.
 A different batch may well look different.
 A carefully considered replacement strategy, backed by sufficient guarantees from designers and manufacturers or suppliers, is strongly advised.

-Modular fittings, requiring only part to be replaced not the whole unit, may also be advisable.
+Modular fittings, requiring only part to be replaced not the whole unit, may also be worth considering.

 Careful consideration is needed to scene setting and controls – sophisticated but easy to use.